Andre-Vink/genload/README.md

 `url` the url to call

-The tool shall call the `url` for a total of `<nr-of-total-calls>` but with a maximum of `<nr-of-calls-in-parallel>` calls simultaneous.
-Until the total number of calls is reached, a new call is spawned if the number of parallel calls is not reached.

-The output will show the call number, the returned HTTP status code or the returned error.
+The output will show the call number, thread nr and either the returned HTTP status code or the returned error.

 ## Example